 15. Parks and Recreation (2009)

 Amy Poehler is amazing as the lead actress; she plays an extremely enthusiastic city official in a department filled with bludgers and lazy bums.
 Before you know it, you will wish your own city had such a department, and you will fall in love with the show.
-For s series similar to Modern Family, this is an absolute must-watch!

 - The Good Place